💡 The Frank Takeaways:

 If you fail, it’s usually smart to retake the class.
 Most colleges will allow you to retake a class one time and replace your new grade with the failed one.
 This looks better on transcripts and for financial aid purposes.

 How failing a class in college affects your financial aid

 It should come as no surprise that financial aid comes with requirements.
 Grants, loans, and scholarships have certain policies regarding what happens if you fail a class, and some have specific GPA requirements.

-So, if you fail a class, you may be responsible for paying back any aid you have received.
-Make sure you know the consequences, as failing a class might delay your ability to get more aid until you can bring your GPA back up.
+So, if you fail a class, you may be responsible for paying back any aid you have received or having further federal aid suspended until you meet SAP.